LeoSan/CursosHabilidadesBlandas2022/04_English/Ingles/03_Advanced B2-C1/CursoInglesEntrevistasTrabajo.md

 according to my qualifications, experience and professional achievements.
 I'm open to discussing specific numbers after talking about the requirements of the position in detail

+**Clase 20 ¿Dónde te ves en 5 años?**

+Example

+Where do you see yourself in 5 years?
+I am passionate about managing and developing effective sales teams.
+I discovered this through my positive professional experience as a sales manager.
+And I have had the opportunity to work with people from different countries.
+This is what motivated me to apply for the International Sales Manager position.
+In five years I would like to have made high-impact contributions for this company.
+I am also interested in developing my skills through your specialized training and mentoring programs, as well as your international events.

+My example

+I see myself in five years in Canada with a high-performance position in project management or development management.

+I am working on improving my English and acquiring all the knowledge and skills necessary to achieve that goal, practice my English more and start and complete a postgraduate degree in project management.

+**Clase 21 Respondiendo preguntas situacionales en inglés**